sepsis-omics/tutorials/docs/modules/pacbio/index.md

 - Select your reference from the drop down menu.
 - Save.
 - Start.

-3. Output

-reports:
+- When complete, see Reports.
     - Variants: how many found? if less than 2, does not need any more polishing.
     - If 2+ variants found, repeat the polishing step (including adding a new reference).

 ## Next
 Correct with Illumina reads <link to tutorial>